Is Pork Good for You? Health Benefits and Meal Ideas

 grilled pork chop, asparagus and mushrooms

-Pork can be an easy protein to include in your meals.
+Pork can be an easy protein to include in your meals (along with plenty of high-fiber vegetables).
 Some cuts, like pork tenderloin or boneless pork chops, cook in under a half hour, making them an excellent option for busy nights.

-Cooking temperatures for pork were updated recently and now, it is recommended to cook most cuts to an internal temperature of 145°F with a 3 - 10 minute “rest” before slicing or serving it.
+Cooking temperatures for pork were recently updated.
+Most cuts should be cooked to an internal temperature of 145°F with a 3 - 10 minute “rest” before slicing or serving.
 The exception is ground pork, which should still be cooked to 160°F.

 Pork is also easy to use in a variety of cuisines and with a variety of flavors.
-Try sliced pork loin in a stir fry, or a roasted pork tenderloin stuffed with pesto and served with a hearty grain like farro.
+Try sliced pork loin with stir-fried veggies or roasted pork tenderloin stuffed with pesto and served with a hearty grain-like farro.

 Pork chops can be broiled, air-fried, baked, or grilled.
-Top them with a barbeque seasoning rub or drizzled with a dijon mustard vinaigrette like the sheet pan pork chop recipe below.
+Top them with a barbeque seasoning rub or drizzle with a Dijon mustard vinaigrette like the sheet pan pork chop recipe below.

-Sheet pan dinners are easy and make clean-up a breeze.
-If you are feeding more than two people, just double the amounts and split the ingredients between 2 pans.
+Sheet-pan dinners are easy and make clean-up a breeze.
+If you are feeding more than two people, double the amounts and split the ingredients between two pans.

 Ingredients: